What Does it Take to Be a Property, Real Estate, or Community Association Manager?

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

-Is There Job Demand for Property, Real Estate, and Community Association Managers?
+Are There Job Opportunities for Property, Real Estate, and Community Association Managers?

-In the United States, there were 317,300 jobs for Property, Real Estate, or Community Association Manager in 2016.
+There were about 317,300 jobs for Property, Real Estate, or Community Association Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 10.3% which is above the national average.
 The Bureau of Labor Statistics predicts 32,600 new jobs for Property, Real Estate, or Community Association Manager by 2026.
-Due to new job openings and attrition, there will be an average of 28,300 job openings in this field each year.
+There will be an estimated 28,300 positions for Property, Real Estate, or Community Association Manager per year.

 The states with the most job growth for Property, Real Estate, or Community Association Manager are Utah, Idaho, and Colorado.
 Watch out if you plan on working in West Virginia, Maine, or Maryland.
 These states have the worst job growth for this type of profession.